rmmbear/cdda-unlimited-map-memory-mod/README.md

 # Update: 2021/05/20
-This mod has been made **obsolete** for experimental builds of CD:DA as per https://github.com/CleverRaven/Cataclysm-DDA/pull/47253
+This mod has been made **obsolete** for experimental builds of C:DDA as per https://github.com/CleverRaven/Cataclysm-DDA/pull/47253
 (though it can still be used in previous stable releases).

 Same goes for [C:BN](https://github.com/cataclysmbnteam/Cataclysm-BN), which has gotten